 Software-defined puts IT in control

 Choice and flexibility.
 Deploy on new or existing servers, turn-key appliances or in the cloud.
-License under perpetual or subscription models.
+License under perpetual or term models.
 Deploy storage as a SAN, in hyperconverged configuration, or a mix.
 Block, file, or object.
 Bare-metal, virtual, or container hosts.
 Fibre Channel, iSCSI, and LAN connections.
 On-premises or in the cloud.
 Pool Flash, SSDs and HDDs.
 Break free from hardware limitations with a software-defined architecture.

 The DataCore ONE approach offers a unified model for primary and secondary storage that looks to balance price, performance and system management with the scale-out simplicity of modular, HCI-based storage.